whiteseagull/blogfinder/README.md

 ## Other apps
 In the source code you find also [Blog Media Viewer](http://www.justthink.it/wordpressTools/bmv.html), another project meant to show media items listed on a blog.
-It can be useful to detect missing images but as of now you there isn't a "webchecker" feature and you can detect missing images seeing a blank image is shown.
+It can be useful to detect missing videos but as of now you there isn't a "webchecker" feature and you can detect missing videos by seeing a blank image is shown.

 Blog Media Viewer will probably be moved to another repository soon.